Algorithms and Theory for Supervised Gradual Domain Adaptation: Insights for Practice

 \paragraph{One-step and temporal variants} Notice that $L_D$ relies on the maximum distance across all domains.
 It is thus hard to directly evaluate $L_D$ without simultaneous access to all domains.
 With access only to the current and the past domains, we could optimize the following one-step primal-dual loss at time $t$ instead.

-where $L_{D_t} = \mathbb{E}_{P_t}\left[g_\omega(X_{t})\right] - \mathbb{E}_{P_{t-1}}\left[g_\omega(X_{t-1})\right] $.
+where $L_{D_t} = \mathbb{E}_{P_t}\left[g_\omega(X_{t})\right] - \mathbb{E}_{P_{t+1}}\left[g_\omega(X_{t+1})\right] $.

 Compared to the objective (\ref{eq:optobj}), the one-step loss (\ref{eq:onesteploss}) only gives us partial information, and directly optimizing it may often lead to suboptimal performance.
-While it is inevitable to optimize with some loss of information under the problem set up, we use a temporal model (like an LSTM) to help preserve historical data information in the process of learning mapping function $g$.
+While it is inevitable to optimize with some loss of information under the problem setup, we use a temporal model (like an LSTM) to help preserve historical data information in the process of learning mapping function $g$.
 In particular, in the temporal variant, we will be using the hidden states of an LSTM to dynamically summarize the features from all the past domains.
 Then, we shall use the feature distribution computed from the LSTM hidden state to align with the feature distribution at the current time step.

-To practically implement these objectives, we can use neural networks to learn the representation and the classifier.
-To approximate the Wasserstein distance, another neural network will be used as a critic to judge the quality of the learned representations.
+To practically implement these objectives, we can use neural networks to learn the representation and the classifier, and another neural network is used as a critic to judge the quality of the learned representations.
 To minimize the distance between representations of different domains, one can use $W_1$ distance as an empirical metric.
-Distance of the critic on different domains can then be minimized to encourage the learning of similar representations.
-We note that the use of $W_1$ distance, which is easy to evaluate empirically, to guide representation learning has been practiced before~\cite{shen2018wasserstein}.
+Then the distance of the critic of the representations in different domains is then minimized to encourage the learning of similar representations.
+We note that the use of $W_1$ distance, which is easy to evaluate empirically, to guide representation learning has been practiced before~\citep{shen2018wasserstein}.
 We take this approach further to the problem of gradual domain adaption.